ethanokamura/perfectline/src/content/cpp-101/stl-containers.md

 Vectors are very versatile and useful for a wide range of tasks where you need to store collections of data of variable size.
 They're one of the many powerful tools available in C++ to help you manage and manipulate data.

-Vectors are less efficient at inserting unless its only adding to the end of the container.
+Vectors are less efficient at inserting unless it's only adding to the end of the container.
 ### Lists: A sequential, non-indexable container
 Good for modifying (inserting, removing) at any point!
 [More on Lists](https://cplusplus.com/reference/list/list/)
 1. A `list` appears similar to a `vector` in terms of its interface (very similar functions, e.g. `push_pack`, `size`, etc.), but it is implemented very differently (usually as a “doubly linked list” —more on that later).